Acoustic wave propagation through a supercooled liquid: A normal mode analysis: Acoustic wave propagation

-Figure \ref{pic_wS} shows the dependences of the product of the spectral density and $\omega$ on wavenumber and frequency; i.e., it is a two-dimensional plot of the dynamic structure factor.
+Figure \ref{pic_wS} shows the dependences of the spectral density on the wavenumber $k$ and the frequency $\omega$; it corresponds to a two-dimensional plot of the dynamic structure factor.
 Deeper red color indicates a greater value.
-The wavenumber and frequency dependence of the spectral density indicated in this figure are qualitatively very similar to the dispersion relations in amorphous glass found in previous studies \cite{Hafner:1981,Grest:1982,Hafner:1994,schober:2004}.
-The wavenumber $k=Q_p\approx2\pi/\sigma=6.28$ at which the static structure factor shows its first peak and the half-wavenumber $k=Q_p/2\approx3.14$ are indicated by the dashed lines in the figure for longitudinal waves.
-The region between $k=0$ and $Q_p/2$ is called the first Brillouin zone and is an essential wavenumber region for investigating phonon-related phenomena.
-The figure indicates that the locations of the peaks in the wavenumber region are well approximated by $\omega=c_sk$; i.e., they exhibit a linear relationship.
+The wavenumber and frequency dependences indicated in this figure are qualitatively very similar to those of amorphous glasses found in previous studies \cite{mazzacurati_1996,ruocco_2000}.
+The wavenumber $k=Q_p\approx 2\pi$ at which the static structure factor shows its first peak and the half-wavenumber $k=Q_p/2\approx \pi$ are indicated by the dashed lines in Fig. \ref{pic_wS}(a) for longitudinal waves.
+The region between $k=0$ and $Q_p/2$ is called the first (pseudo-)Brillouin zone and is an essential wavenumber region for investigating phonon-related phenomena \cite{grest_1984}.
+Here we mention that several studies \cite{lewis_1994,muranaka_1994,hiwatari_1995,horbach_1996} investigated the finite size effects in terms of the sound wave propagation.
+They found the artificial oscillations of the density correlation functions in $ortho-$terphenyl \cite{lewis_1994}, amorphous $\text{SiO}_2$ \cite{horbach_1996}, and 2-dimensional soft-sphere liquid \cite{muranaka_1994,hiwatari_1995}.
+It was explained that such the artificial oscillation can be caused by the sound wave which propagates through the system and reappears due to the periodic boundary condition.
+Unlike these studies \cite{lewis_1994,muranaka_1994,hiwatari_1995,horbach_1996}, we observed no artificial oscillations in our system (3-dimensional soft-sphere liquid).
+We also confirmed that the sound wave attenuates completely within the system size $L$ and does not reappear through the periodic boundary.
+Therefore, we consider that our result includes no finite size effects and catches the physically correct wave propagation.